bobye/100_NewMetho_CSPaper/README.md

 ## Mathematics and Statistics

+Tanner, Martin A., and Wing Hung Wong.
+"The calculation of posterior distributions by data augmentation."
+Journal of the American statistical Association 82.398 (1987): 528-540.

+Tibshirani, Robert.
+"Regression shrinkage and selection via the lasso."
+Journal of the Royal Statistical Society.
+Series B (Methodological) (1996): 267-288.

 ## Computer Graphics and Visualization

+Efros, Alexei, and Thomas K. Leung.
+"Texture synthesis by non-parametric sampling."
+Computer Vision, 1999.
+The Proceedings of the Seventh IEEE International Conference on.
+Vol. 2.
+IEEE, 1999.

 Pérez, Patrick, Michel Gangnet, and Andrew Blake.
 "Poisson image editing."
 ACM Transactions on Graphics (TOG).
 Vol. 22.
 No. 3.
 ACM, 2003.